Hayley Turner

-Hayley Turner OBE (born 3 January 1983) is an English jockey who competes in flat racing.
-Originally from Nottingham, she is based in Newmarket.
+Hayley Turner OBE (born 3 January 1983) is a retired English jockey who competed in flat racing.
+Originally from Nottingham, she was based in Newmarket for much of her career.

 In 2008 Turner became the first woman to ride 100 UK flat race winners during a calendar year.
 She went on to win eight Group races, including two Group 1 races and a Grade 1 race.
 She retired from racing in 2015 and became a regular contributor to ITV Racing.
-She came out of retirement in 2018 and since then has ridden three winners at Royal Ascot.
+She came out of retirement in 2018 and since then has ridden four winners at Royal Ascot.
+She rode her 1,000th winner in Great Britain in July 2024.
+She retired in April 2025.

 Background

 Turner was born two miles from Nottingham Racecourse in north Nottinghamshire, one of six daughters of Kate and Richard Turner.
 Her mother was a riding instructor and she learnt to ride at an early age.
 She later rode out for local trainer Mark Polglase and attended a course at the Northern Racing College before becoming apprenticed to Michael Bell at Newmarket, Suffolk.
 Her first race ride was on Markellis at Southwell on 27 March 2000.
-Turner never finished the race; the horse broke a leg and was euthanised.
+Turner never finished the race, as the horse broke a leg and was euthanised.
 Her first winning ride was her eighth, on Generate at Pontefract on 4 June 2000.
 Bell sent her to Tom Amoss, in New Orleans for three months of training.
 She also spent the winter of 2004 riding out for Godolphin in Dubai.

 In 2005 Turner was joint Champion Apprentice with Saleem Golam with 44 winners.
 She rode her 95th winner in September of that year, thereby "riding out her claim", only the fourth woman to do so in Britain.